Jahanara Begum: Architectural legacy

 Jahanara Begum's caravanserai that formed the original Chandni Chowk, from Sir Thomas Theophilus Metcalf's 1843 album.

 In Agra, she is best known for sponsoring the building of the Jami Masjid or Friday Mosque in 1648, in the heart of the old city.
 The Mosque was funded entirely by Jahanara, using her personal allowance.
+In addition to this mosque, she also financed the construction of the Mulla Shah mosque which is located in Srinagar.
 She founded a madrasa, which was attached to the Jama Masjid, for the promotion of education.
+She also funded the making of a garden in Kashmir, she was a benefactor of the people.

 She also made a significant impact on the landscape of the capital city of Shahjahanabad.
 Of the eighteen buildings in the city of Shahjahanabad commissioned by women, Jahanara commissioned five.
 All of Jahanara's building projects were completed around the year 1650, inside the city walls of Shahjahanabad.
 The best known of her projects was Chandni Chowk, the main street in the walled city of Old Delhi.

 She constructed an elegant caravanserai on the East side of the street with gardens in the back.
 Herbert Charles Fanshawe, in 1902, mentions about the serai: